yaaminiv/yaaminiv.github.io/about.md

 *The short version:*

-I'm primarily interested in how climate change is going to affect the organisms in our current and future oceans.
-I currently study how ocean acidification affects oysters using "-omic" techniques.
+I'm interested in how climate change is going to affect the organisms in our current and future oceans.
+Currently, I study how ocean acidification affects Pacific and Eastern oysters using "-omic" techniques.
 I'm also interested in projects at the intersection of science, policy and communication!

 *The long version:*